Dropbox improves corporate features amid new competition from Amazon

 "We don't think of Dropbox as a personal or business product anymore," Fushman said.

-About 60 of Dropbox's roughly 200 employees worked for a year on the new business features, which drew resources from across the company, Fushman said.
+The new business features drew resources from across the company, Fushman said.
 For the past half year employees have worn ties and blazers to the San Francisco office every day as a playful nod to the Dropbox for Business effort - a departure for a company with a famously geeky, unbuttoned work culture.

+(The story has been filed again to remove incorrect reference to number of employees in 13th paragraph.)

 (Reporting by Gerry Shih; Editing by Bernard Orr)